adelayari/My-first-2D-platformer-game/README.md

-# My First Game
+# My First 2D Platformer Game

 https://github.com/adelayari/My-first-2D-platformer-game/assets/69399646/e9d469fa-d00e-4a90-955b-347368220e96

 ## Description

-Welcome to "My First Game," a simple game created using C/C++ and the [raylib](https://www.raylib.com/) library.
+Welcome to "My First 2D Platformer Game," a simple game created using C/C++ and the [raylib](https://www.raylib.com/) library.
 Dive into the world of game development and learn while having fun.

 ## How to Play